heinwessels/factorio-better-victory-screen/mod-page/compatibility.md

 global.finished = true
 ```

+Only real effect of not adding this code, except for possibly confusing your mod logic, is that if Better Victory Screen is removed _after_ victory is reached, then your mod might trigger it again.

 ## Adding custom entries to the victory GUI

 It's possible to add or remove any custom entries to the victory GUI.
 This is done by adding a remote interface to your mod that can supply the extra victory statistics.
 This is done by